jakob1379/AMAS/docs/classes.md

     *   Tania's (2021 TA) [python 3 code as a Jupyter notebook](Exercises/class1_exercise1.ipynb) for exercise 1
 *   Start reading paper about how well Gaussian statistics compares to a wide selection of scientific measurements
     *   "Not Normal: the uncertainties of scientific measurements" link at [arXiv](https://arxiv.org/abs/1612.00778) or [DOI](http://rsos.royalsocietypublishing.org/content/4/1/160600)
-    *   We will be discussion the paper in the next class, i.e. on Thursday
+    *   We will be discussing the paper in the next class, i.e. on Thursday

 ---

 ## 2 - Monte Carlo Simulation & Least Squares (Feb.
-10)
+9)

 *   [Lecture 2](Slides/Lecture2_MC_LeastSquares.pdf)
 *   Monte Carlo (reminder that lecture starts at 09:00)
 *   Code for [area of the circle](Exercises/Lecture2_CircleArea.py).
 Note that the code is provided for illustrative purposes, and not as a piece of code that students are expected to be able to execute without modification.
 *   [Example code](Exercises/Lecture2_CircleArea_Py3.ipynb) from Jean-Loup (2019 TA) in a Jupyter notebook
-*   [Example code](Exercises/class2_exercises.ipynb)e from Tania (2021 TA) in a Jupyter notebook
+*   [Example code](Exercises/class2_exercises.ipynb) from Tania (2021 TA) in a Jupyter notebook
 *   From the "Not Normal: the uncertainties of scientific measurements" [paper](https://arxiv.org/abs/1612.00778):
     *   For the ambitious, create a 'toy monte carlo' of the sample and pair distributions for the nuclear physics data in Sec.
 2.A.
-For simplicity assume that all the 'quantities' are gaussian distributed
+For simplicity assume that all the 'quantities' are gaussian distributed.
     *   Write functions where you can produce multiple gaussian distributions to sample from and generate a sample of "12380 measurements, 1437 quantities, 66677 pairs".
-    *   Produce the z-distribution (using eq.
+    *   Produce the z-distribution (using Eq.
 4) plot for just your toy Monte Carlo and see if it matches a gaussian, exponential, student-t distribution, etc...
 *   Discussion of "Not Normal: the uncertainties of scientific measurements" ([arXiv](https://arxiv.org/abs/1612.00778) or [DOI](http://rsos.royalsocietypublishing.org/content/4/1/160600))
-*   Included here are some [prompt questions](https://alumni-my.sharepoint.com/:w:/g/personal/xdn365_ku_dk/EdwLg4z8IEtFlK9ALvUBopABpwv4Gzs6t2uxjoWVZGqYEg?e=Y5srz5) to accompany discussion and understanding of the paper
+*   Included here are some [prompt questions](https://alumni-my.sharepoint.com/:w:/g/personal/xdn365_ku_dk/EQqplhQcBi5AgoDX5K92HfQBQon-bJvNZmn_SQzxvEUshQ?e=VTH9AJ) to accompany discussion and understanding of the paper
 *   Least Squares (optional)
 *   Some useful links
     *   [Covariance Matrix (wiki)](https://en.wikipedia.org/wiki/Covariance_matrix)